Staff

 Janavi Rambhatla

-Janavi completed her Ph.D. in 2019 on malaria immunity from the University of Melbourne.
-She joined our lab in 2021 to work with Stephen, Adam and Jen to manage their next generation COVID-19 vaccine project.
+Janavi completed her Ph.D. in 2019 on malaria immunity from the University of Melbourne and joined our lab in 2021.
+She works with Stephen, Adam and Jen on MRFF and other projects related to clinical development of vaccines and therapeutics.

 Honorary Staff

-Dr Amy Chung completed her PhD with our group in 2011 and was then awarded both an NHMRC CJ Martin award and an Australia-America fellowship to work with Dr Galit Alter at Harvard University/Ragon Institute.
+Prof Amy Chung completed her PhD with our group in 2011 and was then awarded both an NHMRC CJ Martin award and an Australia-America fellowship to work with Dr Galit Alter at Harvard University/Ragon Institute.
 She had a highly successful post-doc there with first authored publications in Science Translational Medicine and cell.
-She returned on the Australian leg of her NHMRC CJ Martin fellowship to set up projects on novel aspects of antibody immunity.
-She is studying aspects of “Systems Serology” (see Chung et al, Cell 2015) whereby a complete picture of functional antibody responses is analysed to HIV, COVID, TB, Malaria and autoimmune diseases.
-She has developed novel multiplex assays to generate this broad picture of antibody immunity.
-She has received multiple NHMRC fellowships and was promoted to a Laboratory Head in 2018, now managing a large team of scientists.
+She returned to our group in 2016 and has subsequently received multiple NHMRC fellowships.
+She was promoted to a Laboratory Head in 2018, now managing a large team of scientists.
 She still collaborates widely with members of the Kent group.
 Her own website is here

-David is an ARC DECRA fellow and RMIT Vice Chancellors fellow.
-He conducted postdoctoral research within Frank Caruso’s group at the Dept of Chemical Engineering at the University of Melbourne and is a long-term collaborator.
-He is interested in nanoparticle-immune cell interactions.
+David is an NHMRC EL Investigator and Lab head at the Olivia Newton John Cancer Research Institute.
+He is interested in nanoparticle-immune cell interactions and is a long term collaborator.
 He did his Bachelor of Engineering degree in Tianjin China and a MSc and PhD at the University of Melbourne.
-He is working with us on several collaborative projects around immunity to PEG, immune-cell targeting and cancer-cell targeting nanoparticles.
+He is working with us on several collaborative projects around immunity and mRNA vaccines.
 Visit his website here

 Professor David O'Connor